deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 I will argue that this never actually happens.
 As long as we use NNs, which are large piecewise-linear functions, as representations, 1. won't hold in general.
 Roughly speaking, any function can be approximated arbitrarily well as a piecewise linear function - but given a finite amount of pieces, the "arbitrarily well" part goes out the window.
 More importantly, as long as the loss we're minimizing is empirical risk, meaning we optimize training set performance, 2. and 3. won't hold.
 An empirical risk minimizer doesn't care what the NN is doing outside the training sample, so it has zero incentive to find a solution that generalizes everywhere.
 The minimizer will not allocate any pieces outside the training data where it gains nothing from it.

-Even if all three assumptions held, the stronger hypothesis "Scaling NNs is sufficient for general intelligence" further requires that
+But there is a potential way around these limitations, which corresponds to a [weaker version of the scaling hypothesis](https://www.gwern.net/docs/ai/scaling/2020-hasson.pdf).
+Proponents of this version acknowledge that NNs don't extrapolate, and their generalization ability is confined to an "interpolation zone".
+But given enough data to cover the relevant parts of the domain, the fact that we're not generalizing out of distribution won't be a problem - the shortcut solution will in practice be indistinguishable from the desired solution.

+The only relevant assumptions then are

 1. There is enough data and compute to solve the problems that general intelligence can solve
 2. The data and compute is available within relevant time frames

+This weaker version of the scaling hypothesis seems more reasonable, since it doesn't posit that deep learning starts generalizing better at scale, or finds solutions that it can neither represent nor reach through optimization.
+But viewed from a different perspective, it is far more radical, because it implies all of intelligence, including improvisation, imagination, creativity etc., is simply the ability to recall a similar circumstance from memory.
+No o.o.d. generalization needed.

 I will argue that mundane problems that we solve everyday put far harsher constraints on data, time and compute, than NNs can accommodate.
+Such problems can only be solved by strong generalization.

 Gwern points out some of these assumptions himself: